zentrum-lexikographie/dwdsmor/README.md

 DWSDmor is based on the following software and datasets:

 1. [SFST](https://www.cis.uni-muenchen.de/~schmid/tools/SFST/), a C++ library
-   and toolbox for finite-state transducers (FSTs) (Schmidt 2006)
+   and toolbox for finite-state transducers (FSTs) (Schmidt 2006).
 2. [SMORLemma](https://github.com/rsennrich/SMORLemma) (Sennrich and Kunz 2014),
-   a modified version of the Stuttgart Morphology ([SMOR](https://www.cis.lmu.de/~schmid/tools/SMOR/)) (Schmid, Fitschen, and Heid 2004) with an alternative lemmatisation component
+   a modified version of the Stuttgart Morphology ([SMOR](https://www.cis.lmu.de/~schmid/tools/SMOR/)) (Schmid, Fitschen, and Heid 2004) with an alternative lemmatisation component.
 3. the [DWDS dictionary](https://www.dwds.de/) (BBAW n.d.) replacing the
    [IMSLex](https://www.ims.uni-stuttgart.de/forschung/ressourcen/lexika/imslex/)
    (Fitschen 2004) as the lexical data source for German words, their grammatical